Lake Forest, California: Highways

 Interstate 5 travels along the western border of Lake Forest, forming the border with Laguna Hills.
 I-5 has two interchanges in the city: Lake Forest Drive and El Toro Road (Highway S18).

 California State Route 241 passes through the Foothill Ranch community of Lake Forest, in close proximity to several residential and commercial areas.
 SR 241 has three interchanges in Lake Forest: Alton Parkway, Lake Forest Drive (a partial interchange with a southbound exit and northbound entrance only), and Portola Parkway.

 County Route S18, also known as El Toro Road, travels the entire length and width of the city, about 10.5 miles.
 The road passes through numerous communities, such as Portola Hills.
 At Live Oak Canyon Road, El Toro becomes Santiago Canyon Road, forming the far northeast boundary of Lake Forest, before heading through the Santa Ana Mountains and becoming Chapman Avenue in northern Orange County.

 Demographics

 Most of the community was listed as an unincorporated area under the name El Toro in the 1970 U.S. census; and designated a census designated place in the 1980 United States census.
-Prior to the 2000 U.S. census most of the area of the CDP was used to form the city of Lake Forest with a small portion being annexed to Mission Viejo.
+Before the 2000 U.S. census most of the area of the CDP was used to form the city of Lake Forest with a small portion annexed to Mission Viejo.